wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 </tr>
 <tr>
 <td>
-The Tutorial integration allows you to experiment with charts and alerts to learn (clone the integration to save your results).
+The <strong>Tutorial integration</strong> allows you to experiment with charts and alerts to learn (clone the integration to save your results).
 <ol><li>In the task bar, click <strong>Integrations</strong>. </li>
 <li>Click <strong>Tutorial</strong> and select <strong>Dashboards</strong>.</li>
 <li>Follow the instructions on the left to explore the charts (with sample data) on the right.</li> </ol>